callofduty4x/CoD4x_Server/README.md

 ## Usage conditions for server hosters
 If you plan on hosting your own servers, please have a look at the usage conditions. https://cod4x.me/index.php?threads/cod4x18-server-usage-conditions.61/
-Those conditions have been
+Those conditions have been established to keep user created content open to everyone, and also to value the work on CoD4X.

-##Everything else
+## Everything else
 Please check out the [forums](https://cod4x.me).